IEEE-University-of-Houston/IEEE-UH-DSP-Notes-and-CUDA-Level-2/Cuda C/Part 1/Threading.md

 ## Assignment

-1. Print hello world multiple times by making a kernel, size of your choice, using a global function and navigate which block and thread where hello world is printed
+1. Print hello world multiple times by making a kernel, size of your choice, using a global function and navigate which block and thread hello world is printed
 2. Complete the vector addition program using global function and the concept from this document, navigate where the calculation occurs in which block and thread.
 3. Write a matrix multiplication program using global function and the concept from this document.
 Need to consider multidimensional grids.